agwhitaker93/osrs-crafting-lookup/README.md

 ## Plans
 ### Backend
-* Accept a complete or partial item name.
-From that item name, return a list of results from the GE API it matches, including the full name.
 * Add skill lookup option, return list of items created or used as part of that skill. i.e. crafting, return gems, etc.
 * Show skill requirements
-* Cache everything
+* database everything
 * Link to the Wiki

 ### Frontend
-* Make search bar respond to enter key.
 * Display results nicely
 * Separate pages for item and skill lookups?

 ### Problems
 * How to store the relations between items
+* How to handle database changes

 ## Development